-bit 1 Wrong data has been set next to the Total Resolution [103-104] registers.
+Wrong data has been set next to the Total Resolution [103-104] registers.
+The tolerances for the parameter have been exceeded.
 Set proper values to restore the normal work condition.
+The alarm is cleared if the tolerances are within normal parameters again.